jasonlhmc/AndroidNativeJavaApp/README.md

 ．Sub total display as the hint above the input field when "CAL!" button pressed

 ## QR Code Scanner:
+> ．*NEW* Added track code remove function when QR Code is url
+> ．*NEW* Implement [Google Safe Browsing API](https://developer.android.com/training/safetynet/safebrowsing#java) to lookup the url before the webView load it
+>  ^ All these implementations affected to main scanner and Read QR Code from image in sub menu

+> Working on "Copy to clipboard" function

 ．Using ZXING: https://github.com/zxing/zxing
 ．Instant open webview or text depends on QR Code source(text/url)
-．*NEW* Added track code remove function when QR Code is url
-．*NEW* Implement [Google Safe Browsing API](https://developer.android.com/training/safetynet/safebrowsing#java) to check the url
 ．Long press for submenu
 -generate QR Code
 ．Input text/url to generate QR Code reactively
 -Read QR Code from image
 ．Perform action like QR Code Scanner when the image contain QR Code
-．*NEW* Added track code remove function when QR Code is url
-．*NEW* Implement [Google Safe Browsing API](https://developer.android.com/training/safetynet/safebrowsing#java) to check the url
-> Working on add to clipboard function

 ## Jot Notes:
 ．Using MongoDB & MongoDB Realm: